arexbold/TripleBondChallenge/README.md

   - This rule applies to each mon on your team.

 ### Banned Moves
-- Aqua Ring, Leech Seed, Rest, Spore, and Pain Split.
+- Switcheroo, Aqua Ring, Leech Seed, Rest, Spore, and Pain Split.
   - They're not taken out of the randomization so that the enemy can still use them.

 ### Setup Moves/Items restrictions
 - Any pure setup move (that does not deal damage) can only be used once per Pokemon per battle.
+  - If your mon has Simple, 2 stage setup moves are banned.
 - Additionally, you cannot use Battle Items on a Pokemon that used a setup move, or the reverse order.

 ### Held Item restrictions